 Boulder Mountainbike Alliance (BMA) is the voice for mountain bike trails in Boulder County.
 Originally established in 1991 as the Boulder Offroad Alliance (BOA), BMA was formed in response to the closure of nearly every trail in the Boulder area to mountain bikes as a representative organization of bikers who wanted the right to ride legally in Boulder again.
 In 2006, we changed our name to Boulder Mountainbike Alliance to more accurately describe our focus and mission.

-Since then, we have fought ceaselessly to gain more trail access and have had some amazing victories.
-If you ride now, the landscape of trails that you use are largely a result of nearly two decades of attending public meetings, organizing for political change, designing trails and, of course, volunteer trail building efforts.
+Since then, we have worked nonstop to gain more trail access and have had some amazing victories.
+If you ride now, the landscape of trails that you use are largely a result of nearly two decades of attending public meetings, designing trails and, of course, volunteer trail building efforts.
 To learn about our last five year's successes visit Advocacy Success.

 We design, build, and maintain trails for land management agencies in Boulder County.
 So far, we have completed more than 165 project days which contributed more than 27,500 hours of volunteer time.
 This is the equivalent of providing the land management agencies of Boulder County with a full time trail worker for more than fourteen years.
 The value of the contributed volunteer time alone exceeds $500,000.
 You can see the details at Trail Projects.